Harriet Mayor Fulbright: Life with Senator Fulbright

 In 1987, Mayor served as the Executive Director of the Fulbright Association and moved the headquarters from Bryn Mawr, Pennsylvania to Washington, D.C.
 Senator Fulbright was on the board of the Fulbright Association at the time and the two began spending time together.
-The two were married on March 10, 1990, in a private ceremony at Senator Fulbright's home in Washington when JWFulbright was 83 years old.
+The two were married on March 10, 1990, in a private ceremony at Senator Fulbright's home in Washington when JW Fulbright was 83 years old.

 After marrying, the two traveled for two years before JW Fulbright suffered from the first of several strokes before his death.
 Notable trips included a journey to Japan for the publication of Fulbright's autobiography, Against the Arrogance of Power: My Personal History, Moscow and Germany after the fall of the Berlin Wall and Hawaii.
 Near the end of January 1992, Senator Fulbright suffered the last of many strokes.
 He died on February 9, 1995.

-Recent activities
+Later activities

-Harriet Fulbright serves as an "unofficial ambassador" for the Fulbright Program and is often invited to speak at events that range from university commencements to milestone anniversaries for Fulbright Commissions around the world who are celebrating the presence of her late husband's educational exchange program in their respective countries.
-As a result of her status as an international figure of peace and education, she has received many awards and honorary degrees.
-She currently sits on the advisory board of the Alliance for Peacebuilding.
-In 2006, she created the J. William & Harriet Fulbright Center, a nonprofit dedicated to promoting peace through international education and furthering her late husband's legacy.
-She currently serves as president of the organization.
-Recently, Fulbright celebrated her 75th birthday in Washington.
+Harriet Fulbright served as an "unofficial ambassador" for the Fulbright Program and was often invited to speak at events that range from university commencements to milestone anniversaries for Fulbright Commissions around the world who are celebrating the presence of her late husband's educational exchange program in their respective countries.
+As a result of her status as an international figure of peace and education, she received many awards and honorary degrees.
+She sat on the advisory board of the Alliance for Peacebuilding.
+In 2006, she created the J. William & Harriet Fulbright Center, a nonprofit dedicated to promoting peace through international education and furthering her husband's legacy.
+Fulbright celebrated her 75th birthday in Washington.
+She died in September 2023.